jayeshlondon/MyStore_React_App/README.md

 ### `How App works:`
-	When the TJX_React_Exercise loads in the browser, user gets Product List in the Home page, product data is coming from the Aliexpress RapidAPI (live data). there is search-bar where user can put search string and search product list is shown below the searchbar.Pagination button is shown as the bottom of the productlist on home page. also routing between HOME/CONTACT/ABOUT pages.
+	When the MyStore React App loads in the browser, user gets Product List in the Home page, product data is coming from the Aliexpress RapidAPI (live data). there is search-bar where user can put search string and search product list is shown below the searchbar.Pagination button is shown as the bottom of the productlist on home page. also routing between HOME/CONTACT/ABOUT pages.